dmorreale/twilio-socer/README.md

 General:
-	Hero tablet and mobile images are needed
 	Responsive version of the new designs are needed.
 	Design does not cover small mobile screens < 375px - need to double check this screen on the site move styles from the spacings sass file to the layout sass file.

+	animations on the circle and underline lines check mobile

 home page: